monicachiesa/monicachiesa/README.md

 - 🔭 I’m currently working on FortalezaTec
 - 🌱 I’m currently learning HTML, CSS, Javascript, Java, and Wordpress.
 - 👯 I’m looking to collaborate on projects to obtain greater knowledge in the area of ​​technology
--  :heart: I love animais!
+-  :heart: I love animals!
 More specifically cats :)

 - :mailbox: My e-mail is monica.chiesa@universo.univates.br, let's talk!